← All posts

 Terminal window

-You’ll be prompted to set a master password.
-This is the only password you need to remember.
-It derives your Key Encryption Key (KEK) via Argon2id — the KEK never leaves your machine.
+You’ll enter your email and master password.
+The master password derives your Key Encryption Key (KEK) via Argon2id — the KEK never leaves your machine.
 Each secret gets its own randomly generated Data Encryption Key (DEK), encrypted under your KEK.
 The server stores only the encrypted DEK and encrypted secret value — it has no way to decrypt either.
 See the security model for full details including memory handling and session behavior.

 3. Store your secrets